Stasis papillomatosis

 Stasis papillomatosis is a disease characterized by chronic congestion of the extremities, with blood circulation interrupted in a specific area of the body.
 A consequence of this congestion and inflammation is long-term lymphatic obstruction (lymphedema).
 It is also typically characterized by the appearance of numerous papules.
 Injuries can range from small to large plates composed of brown or pink, smooth or hyperkeratotic papules.
 The most typical areas where injuries occur are the back of the feet, the toes, the legs, and the area around a venous ulcer formed in the extremities, although the latter is the rarest of all.
 These injuries include pachydermia (thickening of the skin), lymphedema (swelling due to lymph vessel blockage), lymphomastic verrucosis and elephantosis verrucosa.
 The disease can be either localized or generalized; the localized form makes up 78% of cases.
 Treatment includes surgical and pharmaceutical intervention; indications for partial removal include advanced fibrotic lymphedema and elephantiasis.
 Despite the existence of these treatments, chronic venous edema, which is a derivation of stasis papillomatosis, is only partially reversible.
 The skin is also affected and its partial removal may mean that the skin and the subcutaneous tissue are excised.
 A side effect of the procedure is the destruction of existing cutaneous lymphatic vessels.
 It also risks papillomatosis, skin necrosis and edema exacerbation.

 All etiologies lead to local dermal lymphostasis pathogenesis.
 A maximum variation was observed after the resection of block subcutaneous tissue in patients with congenital lymphedema.
 Signals that the current condition are different, either in the dermis or in the subcutaneous area.

 Presentation

 Complications

 Chronic inflammation can cause long term lymphatic obstruction.
 Typically, patients have disorders that present local nodes, primary lymphedema and chronic venous insufficiency.
 Erysipelas and trauma are major risk factors.
 Lymphatic edema can be developed in many acral cases accompanied by a thickening of the folds of the skin, hyperkeratosis and papillomatosis.
 Chronic venous edema is only partially reversible and soon becomes hard, especially confirming tenderness.
 All structures of the skin are affected.
 Dilated dermal lymphatic vessels with consequent superior organization and fibrosis result in papillomatosis.
-As dermal lymphatic stasis progreses, these skin changes become more marked and known as elephantiasis.
+As dermal lymphatic stasis progresses, these skin changes become more marked and known as elephantiasis.
 Occasionally, tissue fibrosis and thickening may become so marked in the later stages of lymphedema that pitting is absent.
 Recurrent cellulitis, erysipelas and dermato-LAM-adenitis are complications of chronic lymphedema.